 Yazawa Kota receives practice at shortstop infielder (photographer: Kawakami Haruki)

-Nippon-Ham pitcher Kota Yazawa (25) announced on the 27th that he is moving away from his speedy character and is aiming to hit double-digit Home Run and stolen base 30 bases, the first time the team has done so since Nishikawa Haruki (10 home runs, 44 stolen base) in 2018.
-Last season, he started the season as the leadoff hitter, but due to a left knee injury, he had a batting average of .247 with one Home Run and 11 stolen base bases in 86 games.
-He mostly played as a pinch runner in the second half of the season and was unable to secure a regular spot.
-"When people first say he's fast, it makes me think he's a mediocre player.
-Players who only have speed are often called fast.
-To avoid that, I need to hit first.
-I really want to hit double-digit home run stolen base 30 bases," he said, aiming for numbers that would be unheard of since Nishikawa, who returns to his former team this season.
+Nippon-Ham pitcher Kota Yazawa (25) announced on the 27th that he wants to shed his speedy image and aim for double-digit Home Run and 30 stolen base, a feat not achieved by a player since Haruki Nishikawa (10 home runs, 44 stolen base) in 2018.
+Last season, he started as the leadoff hitter but a left knee injury limited him to 86 games, resulting in a batting average of .247, 1 Home Run, and 11 stolen base.
+In the latter half of the season, he mainly came in as a pinch runner and was unable to secure a regular starting position.
+"When people first say 'he's fast,' I think they're a pretty mediocre player.
+Players who only have speed get called fast.
+I want to avoid that, so I'll focus on hitting first.
+I really want to hit double-digit home run.
+And 30 stolen base," he said, setting his sights on the numbers not seen since Nishikawa, who is returning to his former team this season.

 Starting on the 24th, she will be taking part in an early voluntary training session in Nago, Okinawa.
 For her fourth year at the camp, she brought a new extra-large yoga mat, about 3 tatami mats in size.
 "I put a mattress in the space next to my bed, put a switch pole and care products there, and made it my own room," she said, making some small improvements to her lodgings.
 She plans to create an environment where she can always stretch, and also raise awareness of injury prevention.